rwngallego/elixir-bridge.github.io/01_Installfest/06-create-an-ssh-key.markdown

 Identity added: /Users/student/.ssh/id_rsa (/Users/student/.ssh/id_rsa)"
 ```

-If you did not see any errors, you can skip to the next chapter.
+If you did not see any errors, we're done!
+You can continue with the next chapter.

+#### Troubleshooting

 If you saw this error: